SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 #### Primitive Instructions and Calling Convention by Example

-Primitive instructions are stack-based instructions with a catch: they can fail contrary to bytecode which cannot.
+Primitive instructions are stack-based instructions with a catch: they can fail, contrary to bytecode which cannot.

 When called, primitive instructions expect all its arguments on the stack, plus the interpreter variable `numberOfArguments` set to the actual number of arguments of the message send.
 Thus, primitive instructions have two return values: a failure/success code, and an optional return value if success.
 To allow this, primitive instructions store their error code in an interpreter variable, and their result on the stack.
 Invoking a primitive instruction follows the convention on return:
 - set the primitive failure code variable `primFailCode` to 0 on success, or an error code otherwise
 - if failure, leave the stack untouched
 - if success, pop the arguments, then push the result

-The following code illustrates such concepts with `primitiveAdd` the primitive instruction that adds two tagged small integers.
-`primitiveAdd` first fetches it's two arguments from the top two slots of the stack.
+The following code illustrates such concepts with `primitiveAdd`, the primitive instruction that adds two tagged small integers. `primitiveAdd` first fetches its two arguments from the top two slots of the stack.
 Second, it checks if they are integer objects: if they are not, it returns indicating a failure.
-Third, it sums both integer values, and in case of overflow (_i.e.,_ in case the addition cannot be represented as a tagged small integer) it returns indicating a failure.
+Third, it sums both integer values, and in case of overflow (i.e., in case the addition cannot be represented as a tagged small integer) it returns indicating a failure.
 Finally, if the sum does not overflow, the two arguments are popped from the stack and the result is pushed.

 ```
 Interpreter >> primitiveAdd
 	| maybeSmallInteger maybeSmallInteger2 result |

 	maybeSmallInteger := self stackValue: 0.
 	maybeSmallInteger2 := self stackValue: 1.

 	(objectMemory isIntegerObject: maybeSmallInteger)
 		ifFalse: [ ^ self primitiveFail ].
 	(objectMemory isIntegerObject: maybeSmallInteger2)